Madhan-I/100DaysofCloud/Journey/001/Readme.md

 Next Push the monolith build (conveniently located in the monolith directory) up to the Google Container Registry.
 There's a Dockerfile located in the ~/monotlith-to-microservices/monolith folder which you can use to build the application container.

-You will have to run Cloud Build named fancytest with a version of 1.0.0 (in that monolith folder) to build it, then push it up to GCR.
+You will have to run Cloud Build (in that monolith folder) to build it, then push it up to GCR.

-HINT:

 Name your artifact as follows: